Tax policy and economic inequality in the United States: Income tax

 The NYT reported in July 2018 that: "The top-earning 1 percent of households — those earning more than $607,000 a year — will pay a combined $111 billion less this year in federal taxes than they would have if the laws had remained unchanged since 2000.
 That's an enormous windfall.
 It's more, in total dollars, than the tax cut received over the same period by the entire bottom 60 percent of earners."
 This represents the tax cuts for the top 1% from the Bush tax cuts and Trump tax cuts, partially offset by the tax increases on the top 1% by Obama.

+The Bush tax policies led to an increase in income and wealth inequality, as the tax cuts provided more substantial financial benefits to high-income families compared to those with lower incomes.The president argued the cuts would stimulate the economy.
+But the benefits of the cuts were heavily concentrated at the very top of the income and wealth distributions, among those earning more than $500,000 a year.
+This policy cuts taxes for high-income families much more than for low-income families.